Notebook / Infrastructure / 004

 └─ langchain.output_parser (1ms)

-With a real LLM (OpenAI, Anthropic), the langchain.llm span includes the full prompt, the completion text, and token counts — all visible in Tempo without adding instrumentation code.
-The FakeListLLM in the reference project produces the same span structure, so the wiring is identical regardless of which LLM is plugged in.
+With a real LLM (OpenAI, Anthropic), the langchain.llm span includes the full prompt, completion text, and token counts, all visible in Tempo without adding instrumentation code.
+The FakeListLLM in the reference project produces the same span structure, so the wiring is identical regardless of which model is plugged in.

 def _current_trace_id() -> str: